 Sceadugena is his newest collection of mental masturbation.
 There is poetry (assuredly), and short fiction (frequently) and more than a few “deep thoughts” (that are really shallow ponds).
 There are westerns, science-fiction, new weird, erotica, angsty verse, immature verse, doggerel, tripe, ambient, postpunk, cyberpunk, steampunk, so on and so forth.
 Eventually, he changes gears.
 So if you don’t like what you see, you can give it a spell and he’s probably moved on.

 Michael has been writing since first grade.
 It was largely poetry until sometime around twenty-five when he moved on and embraced prose.
 He’s decided he is probably not a novelist, though he has written a few that he didn’t get around to trying to edit and publish.
 The main driver for his poetry is the ecstatic experience and he prefers to ignore rules and conventions completely — not because they aren’t useful — but because he doesn’t much care for them after being constrained by them over the years.
 He wouldn’t mind being “discovered”, but he doesn’t write for fame, notoriety or fortune.
-He writes to write in the same way a Zen master sits at zazen to sit.
+He writes to write in the same way a Zen master sits at zazen to sit — he writes to write.
 If he admitted a goal, he would say that he’d probably be able to quit writing if, just once, he could invoke a shamanic experience in most of the people who read something he wrote.